 How Do I Treat Xanax Overdose?

-While waiting for emergency responders, ensure the person is breathing and place them in the side position to prevent choking if they are unconscious.
 The Drug and Enforcement Administration states the effects of Xanax overdose as extreme drowsiness, confusion, impaired coordination, decreased reflexes, respiratory depression, coma, and possible death.

 Data from the National Institute on Drug Abuse show that 11,537 overdose deaths involving benzodiazepines occurred in 2017.
 Continuous monitoring and supportive care are crucial until the individual is stabilized.

-What Are The Prevalent Statistics Of Xanax Addiction
+What Are The Prevalent Statistics Of Xanax Addiction?

 - According to the Substance Abuse and Mental Health Services Administration, more than 50% of the nearly 176,000 emergency room visits for benzodiazepines in 2011 also involved alcohol or other drugs.